Light Rail Accidents In Phoenix, Arizona

 The Phoenix Light Rail has been in operation since December 2009.
-Since that time, we have seen dozens of accidents involving other vehicles.
+Since that time, we have seen dozens of accidents with motor vehicles.
 According to the Arizona Republic, the new light rail trails have averaged one crash with a car every 6 days.
 We must naturally ask the question: Is it safe?

 The tracks of the light rail cross 148 intersections in the Valley.
 This is not insignificant, given that its coverage area is quite limited at this point.
 According to Valley Metro, they have spent $685,000 to date to educate drivers on safety precautions regarding the Light Rail.

 When it comes to the 13 crashes that took place during the first 3 months of operation, Valley Metro says most if not all of the crashes were because drivers ignored or didn’t pay attention to the traffic.
-I am sure that the driver s would tell some different stories.
+I am sure that the drivers would tell some different stories.
 Are the warning adequate?
 Is it safe?
 Everywhere and all the time?

-If you have been involved in an accident involving the Light Rail, and you believe that you are not the at fault party, please keep in mind that you have a greatly shortened time frame to assert your claims, to recover for any damages.
-Arizona law allows you only 180 days to provide official notice, in a specific format, to the governmental entity at issue.
+If you have been involved in an accident involving the Light Rail, and you believe that you are not the at fault party, please keep in mind that you have a greatly shortened time frame to assert your claims to recover for any damages.
+Arizona law allows you only 180 days to serve official notice, in a specified format, to the governmental entity at issue.
 A failure to follow the strict rules will bar your right to make a claim for your damages.

-If you have been in an accident involving the Light Rail, you should consider contacting an experienced personal injury attorney, at the earliest time, so that the accident and your claim can be properly investigated, and the evidence preserved.
-No doubt the Light rail operators will have supervisors and/or risk management people at the scene.
-Don’t hesitate to get professionals involved for you to provide you advise and protect the rights that Arizona law provides you.
+If you have been in an accident involving the Light Rail, you should consider contacting an experienced personal injury attorney as soon as possible to protect your rights.
+The accident needs to be properly investigated and the evidence preserved.
+No doubt the Light Rail operators will have supervisors and/or risk management people at the scene.
+Don’t wait to get your own professionals involved.
+You need advise and protection for the rights that Arizona law provides you.